wem2017/multi_image_picker/README.md

   </provider>
 ```

+### Enable camera on iOS

+No additional steps needed

 That's it.
-When you invike the image picker you can then have to set `enableCamera` to true, as it is disabled by default:
+When you invoke the image picker you can then have to set `enableCamera` to true, as it is disabled by default:

 ```dart
   resultList = await MultiImagePicker.pickImages(